Jack Johnson (boxer): Post-championship

-After losing his world heavyweight championship, Johnson never again fought for the colored heavyweight crown.
+After losing his world heavyweight championship, Johnson never again fought for the world or colored heavyweight crowns.
 His popularity remained strong enough that he recorded for Ajax Records in the 1920s.
 Johnson continued fighting, but age was catching up with him.
 He fought professionally until 1938 at age 60 when he lost 7 of his last 9 bouts, losing his final fight to Walter Price by a 7th-round TKO.
 It is often suggested that any bouts after the age of 40—which was a very venerable age for boxing in those days—not be counted on his actual record, since he was performing in order to make a living.

 He also indulged in what was known as "cellar" fighting, where the bouts, unadvertised, were fought for private audiences, usually in cellars or other unrecognized places.
 There are surviving photographs of one of these fights.
 Johnson made his final ring appearance at age 67 on November 27, 1945, fighting three one-minute exhibition rounds against two opponents, Joe Jeanette and John Ballcort, in a benefit fight card for U.S. War Bonds.

 Boxing style

 Throughout his career, Johnson built a unique fighting style of his own, which was not customary in boxing during this time.
 Though he would typically strike first, he would fight defensively, waiting for his opponents to tire out, becoming more aggressive as the rounds went on.
 He often fought to punish his opponents over the course of the bout rather than going for the knockout, and would continuously dodge their punches.
 He would then quickly strike back with a blow of his own.
 Johnson often made his fights look effortless, and as if he had much more to offer, but when pushed he could also display some powerful moves and punches.
 There are films of his fights in which he can be seen holding up his opponent, who otherwise might have fallen, until he recovered.
+Johnson was also known for his use of the mummy guard which was later adopted by boxers such as Sandy Saddler and George Foreman.